acgaudette/txtquad/README.md

 - libtxtquad resolves user callback symbols at runtime via weak linking.
   You _must_ implement txtquad_update(),
   otherwise the lib will panic.
-- There is one example executable, but four demos.
+- There is one example executable, but five demos, including a benchmark.
   The demo selection can be controlled at compilation time by a define, or the $demo var in ./build.ninja
-- This repo has some other orbiting code in it, like a corny single-header math library.
+- This repo has some other orbiting code in it, like my corny single-header math library.
   Maybe I'll move those out later.
+  See ./extras/ for useful txtquad extension code.

 # Using the input module